philipturner/ARHeadsetKit/docs/building-documentation.md

 1. Ensure you are under the "iOS" template section.
 1. The "App" template is selected by default.
 Leave this template selected.
 1. Click "Next".
 Enter "ARHeadsetKit Documentation" as the product's name.
-1. Under "Team", select your account instead of "None".
+1. Under "Team", select your Apple account.
+You must be enrolled in the free Apple Developer Program.
 Click "Next" and save the project.

 ### Adding the Swift package